vtex/create-react-library/readme.md

 # @vtex/create-react-library

-> CLI for creating reusable, modern React libraries to work with VTEX IO platform using Rollup, TSDX, Storybook.
+> CLI for creating reusable, modern React libraries to work with VTEX IO platform using Create-React-Library, TSDX, Storybook.

 ---